membase/cucumberl/README.markdown

 so that cucumberl can keep matching against every module that you provide in your StepDefinitionModules list (see below).

-In general, your "real" step definitions return anything but undefined.
+In general, your "real" step definitions should return anything but undefined, with the following caveats:

+- The atoms `true` and `ok` represent *success* and print *ok* on the console
+- A two-tuple of the form `{failed, Reason}` indicates failure
+- The atom `undefined` essentially means, "carry on" (i.e., it is ignored)

 The above step definitions will match a scenario like the following...